 Remember - If you always do what you've always done, you'll always get what you always got - so be prepared to change.

-If you are Reluctant to Divorce Try the Links on the Left - Breaking up a Relationship is not a Quick or Easy Decision
+If you are Reluctant to Divorce Try the Links Below - Breaking up a Relationship is not a Quick or Easy Decision

 Before you get caught up in divorce proceedings, know your options.

 Don't rush into anything you might regret later.